-Welcome to the course of Introduction to Fluid Mechanics and Fluid Engineering.
-This particular course will be spread into various lectures, and today we will have the Lecture 1.
-Before going into the course I think what is important for all of us, is to recognize that there is a motivation behind learning fluid mechanics.
-So, we will first go through a few examples that will illustrate us the motivation, and then we will get in to the fundamental topics that we intend to cover.
+Welcome to the course of Introduction to Fluid Mechanics and Fluids Engineering.
+This particular course will be spread into various lectures.
+And today we will have the lecture-1.

+Before going into the course, I think what is important for all of us is to recognise that there is a motivation behind learning fluid mechanics.
+So, we will first go through a few examples that will illustrate us the motivation, and then we will get into the fundamental topics that we intend to cover.

 Now, fluid mechanics is almost everywhere in human life.
-And let me give you some examples to illustrate what are the important applications of fluid mechanics.
-Let us think of automobiles: when we think of automobiles, I mean automobiles are the basic elements which many times motivate young minds to study fluid mechanics.
+And let me give you some examples to illustrate, what are the important applications of fluid mechanics.
+Let us think of automobiles.
+When we think of automobiles, I mean automobiles are the basic elements which many times motivate young minds to study fluid mechanics.
 And really there is a whole lot of challenge in designing automobiles based on the requirements of fluid mechanics, based on the constraints given by some considerations of fluid mechanics.

-For example: if you want to design a car, design the shape of a car.
-The shape of a car should be such that it should minimize the drag force or the resistance force.
-We will come in to what is drag force and how it can be minimized later on in our course, but it gives one of the important motivations.
+For example, if you want to design a car, design the shape of a car, the shape of a car should be such that it should minimise the drag force or the resistance force.
+We will come into what is drag force and how it can minimise later on in our course, but it gives one of the important motivations.
+(Refer Slide Time: 02:13)

-Now when we think of vehicles, not just automobiles which run on land are important but we have also watercrafts, boats, and ships.
-And as you can see here in these visualizations that there can be nice flow patterns, very interesting flow patterns that can be generated as the watercrafts are propelling in water.
-And there can be again a whole lot of analysis that can go on in the background to make sure that one can minimize the resistances against the motion of the watercraft.
+Now, when we think of vehicles not just automobiles which run on land are important, but we have also watercrafts, boats and ships.
+And as you can see here in this visualisation that there can be nice flow patterns, the very interesting flow patterns that can be generated as the watercrafts are propelling in water.
+And there can be again a whole lot of analysis that that can go on in the background, to make sure that one can minimise the resistances against the motion of the watercraft.

-Now, we come to the third example which deals with spacecrafts.
-Spacecraft are the most fascinating of all the examples that we intend to highlight.
-And you can clearly see that; let us say that when a aircraft is taking off or landing or when a space shuttle is moving.
-So, you can see nice visualization of flow and this nice visualization of flow is a very natural way of visualizing the flow.
+Now, we come to the third example which deals with spacecraft.
+Spacecrafts are the most fascinating of all the examples that we intend to highlight.
+And you can clearly see that let us say that when an aircraft is taking off or landing, or when a space shuttle is moving, so you can see noise visualisation of flow.
+And this noise visualisation of flow is a very natural way of visualising the flow.

 So, what is happening is that the smokes or products of combustion are coming out, and these are basically highlighting the flow patterns that are surrounding the aircraft or the spacecraft.

-So, this is a very nice way of visualizing the flow not just qualitatively but one can get a quantitative insight on the details of the fluid flow that is taking place.
-And again, the very basic principles of motion of these aircrafts or spacecrafts rely on fluid mechanics.
-Many times again the issue of not just a drag force but a lift force that is important, because the lift force pulls the aircraft up in the sky.
-And many times one may need to use fundamental considerations like say law of conservation of linear momentum and some other basic principles or Newton's Laws of Motion, and some modified versions of these which can be used for fluid flow analysis.
+So, this is a very nice way of visualising the flow not just qualitatively, but one can get quantitative insight on the details of the fluid flow that is taking place.

+And again the very basic principles of motion of these aircrafts or spacecrafts rely on fluid mechanics.
+Many times again the issue of not just a drag force, but lift force that is important, because the lift force pulls the aircraft up in the sky.
+And many times one may you one may need to use fundamental considerations like say law of conservation of linear momentum and some other basic principles or Newton's laws of motion, and some modified versions of these which can be used for fluid flow analysis.